A Decade of Fish Disease and Mortality Investigations

 This update posted February 2016

 The summer of 2015 illustrated the remarkable ability of a smallmouth bass population to rebound following a fish mortality event.
 The rebound, although not fully, was contributed to successful year of spawning in 2010.
 The most recent mortality event occurred in the spring of 2014 when a few anglers and concerned citizens reported small numbers of dead and diseased smallmouth bass in the Shenandoah River.
 DGIF verified that there were a relatively high percentage (30%) of smallmouth bass and redbreast sunfish with lesions and other abnormalities on the South Fork Shenandoah River from Port Republic to Front Royal.
 DGIF also sampled throughout the North Fork Shenandoah River and observed fish with the same abnormalities, but the percentage was slightly lower.

 It is common for a few fish in a population to exhibit some type of abnormality such as lesions, dark patches of skin, raised bumps, loss of scales, split/eroded fins or discolored/eroded gills (see photos at the bottom of this page).
 Historically in the Shenandoah River watershed when 20% or more of the fish in a population are exhibiting one or multiple abnormalities of this type it becomes more of a concern.
 Chronic spring-time fish mortality and disease events have occurred in the Shenandoah River over the last decade, and were present in the upper James River from 2007-2010.
 These episodes have not been uniform in location or severity.
 Adult smallmouth bass, redbreast sunfish and rock bass have been the primary fish affected.
 However, several additional species have also been inflicted.
-Affected fish typically exhibit open sores or "lesions" on the sides of their bodies and some dead and dying fish have no visibly external abnormalities.
+Affected fish typically exhibit open sores or “lesions” on the sides of their bodies and some dead and dying fish have no visibly external abnormalities.